Getting Started with OSF Search (Video)

 You can always navigate to the OSF search page by clicking "Search" at the top navbar on any OSF page, or navigate to https://osf.io/search/.

-Selections and searches found on the OSF Registries landing page will also lead to the OSF Search page.
+Selections and searches found on the OSF Registries landing page or OSF Preprint landing page will also lead to the OSF Search page.

 Searching by Term